ogeeDeveloper/Lab-setup/Install_Doc.md

 - SonarQube: Runs SonarQube for continuous code quality checks.
 - Prometheus and Grafana: Setup for monitoring your CI/CD pipeline and infrastructure.

-To start up the environment in the docker compose file run the following command: `docker-compose up -d` `docker-compose up -d --build`
+To start up the environment in the docker compose file run the following command: `docker-compose up -d --build`

 Then to make sure that all environments have been started, you can confirm by running the following command: `docker-compose ps`